 The Company mines and markets high quality rough diamonds from its Karowe Mine in Botswana.
-The Company sorts the rough diamonds into internationally recognized sales assortments according to a number of criteria (including size, colour, clarity, expected polished yield and value).
-After valuing the rough diamonds they are sold into various international diamond markets via a tender process.
+The Company sorts the rough diamonds into internationally recognized sales assortments according to a number of criteria

+(including size, colour, clarity, expected polished yield and value).
+After valuing the rough diamonds, they are sold out of Botswana into various international diamond markets via a sealed bid tender process involving the sale of lots from its regular production.
+Sales of Exceptional Stones are also conducted by sealed bid tender.
+In 2015, there were 6 tenders of regular production stones and 2 Exceptional Stone tenders.
 The sales last between seven and ten working days, during which time customers view the assortments and place a confidential electronic bid on desired lots of their choice, and upon conclusion of the sale, the highest bidder wins the parcel.
-In 2014 sales viewings were conducted in both Antwerp and Gaborone.
-In 2015 viewings are planned exclusively in Gaborone.
+In 2015 viewings were held exclusively in Gaborone, Botswana.
 The Company's rough diamond clients are international diamond buyers based in the major diamond cutting and polishing centers across the globe.